opengisch/QField-docs/documentation/how-to/map-interaction.en.md

 ### Select identified features

-With long-press you can toggle the feature selection.
+With long-press, you can toggle the feature selection.

 !![](../assets/images/howto_selection.png)

-When features then are selected, you can perform the actions provided in the three-dot-menu on the top right.
+When features are selected, you can perform the actions in the three-dot menu on the top right.

 !![](../assets/images/howto_identification_options.png)